Clear cell chondrosarcoma

 Matrix mineralization with a chondroid matrix as well as concerning features such as cortical involvement and soft tissue extension can be more readily depicted 2.

-On MRI clear cell chondrosarcomas are mostly characterized as low T1/high T2 bone lesions with signal heterogeneity due to matrix mineralization or intralesional hemorrhage 2,7.
+On MRI clear cell chondrosarcomas are mostly characterized as low T1 and high T2 bone lesions with signal heterogeneity due to matrix mineralization or intralesional hemorrhage 2,7.

 Surrounding perilesional bone marrow edema is absent or minimal in most cases 2,7.